0k/kids.cache/README.rst

 Contributing
 ============

-Any suggestion or issue is welcome.
-Push request are very welcome, please check out the guidelines.
+Any suggestions or issues are welcome.
+Push requests are very welcome, please check out the guidelines.